simonsdave/cloudfeaster/tests/spider_host_stress_test/README.md

 generate the raw data required to answer the above questions.
-A secondary objective is to use the desire to automate the stress testing process as a way to drive out any problems with the CloudFeaster packaging configuration.
+A secondary objective is to use the desire to automate the stress testing process as a way to drive out any problems with the CloudFeaster packaging configuration and, perhaps more importantly, drive out problems with the automated provisioning across a variety of IaaS offerings.